 There is nothing like the taste of a homegrown tomato.
 They’re juicy, yet have a subtle burst of sweet and tart flavors.
-Sadly, farmworkers harvest the store-bought counterpart before they ripen.
-Their flavor does not rival homegrown tomatoes by any measure.
+The flavor of store-bought tomatoes, which are harvested before they ripen, does not rival homegrown tomatoes by any measure.

-There are so many different types of tomatoes the best choice depends on how you plan to use them, what grows well in your area, available space, and desired flavor.
+There are so many different types of tomatoes.
+The best choice depends on how you plan to use them, what grows well in your area, available space, and desired flavor.
 Asking local veteran gardeners which varieties have thrived for them is probably the best way to get some pointers.
 Also, your local garden store may have experts who can offer advice on the best varieties for your region.

 Grape and cherry tomatoes ripen more quickly than larger varieties and are a big hit with kids.
 Romas are great for stews, sauces, and tomato paste, while heirlooms are known for their rich flavor and are excellent in salads and sandwiches.
 Beefsteaks produce large fruit and are ideal for burgers and sandwiches.

 Either start your plants from seed in the spring or buy seedlings at a nursery.
-Whenever possible, look for organic plants.
+Whenever possible, choose organic plants.

-Tomatoes love organic matter, so amend your soil with compost before planting.
-Then, add some organic tomato fertilizer into the hole.
+Tomatoes love organic matter, so amend your soil with compost before you plant them.
+When planting, add some organic tomato fertilizer into the hole.
 After your plants have started producing fruit, apply fertilizer every two weeks throughout the growing season to help keep them happy.

 Some of the ailments your tomatoes might encounter throughout the growing season can be tied to nutrient deficiencies, so adjust your fertilizing regime accordingly.
 For example, a calcium deficiency in the soil causes blossom-end rot.

-Getting your plants off on the right foot goes a long way to mitigate ailments, but keep a keen eye on your plants for issues.
+Getting your plants off on the right foot goes a long way to mitigate ailments, but keep a keen eye on your plants for issues that may arise.
 It is usually more effective to address pests, deficiencies, and disease right away.

-Find a super sunny location in your garden or on your balcony for your plants.
+Find the sunniest location in your garden or on your balcony for your plants.
 They like full sun, so the more sun, the better.

 When transplanting your starts into the garden, bury the stem up to the leaves.
 Tomatoes can grow roots up the stem, and this approach helps the plant develop a robust root system for a more vigorous plant.
 Remove any leaves that are touching the soil by breaking them off at the stem.